brooksbecton/ItsWednesdayMyDudesDiscordBot/README.md

 1. Once added your webhook should look like: `https://discordapp.com/api/webhooks/YOUR_WEBHOOK_ID/YOUR_WEBHOOK_TOKEN`

-1. Pull these out and add to the .env file
+1. Add webhook URL to "webhookUrl"in the .env file

 ## Running the tests